sripriyank/Data_Visualization/README.md

 The above dashboard is an animated dashboard where you get the accurate results if you filter by month.
 However, I had used filter method for all the countries.
 This dashboard contains four visualizations related to evolution of growth in real estate business in Florida.

 ### Dashboard 2:

-### Dashboard 3:
-To show the comparison price of each city in the year 2018 and 2020 the below dashboard is designed.

 ## Conclusion:

 After doing visualizations with the data I have, I tried to answer all the questions which I have mentioned in the initial project discussions.
 Price, City are the prime factor in my projects which lets everyone to compare it over years.
 We can expect this pattern will continue to dominate in the market.